LeoKlaus/HeadsetControl-GUI/README.md

 # HeadsetControl-GUI
 This is a GUI for [Sapds great HeadsetControl](https://github.com/Sapd/HeadsetControl/).
 It's just a frontend to graphically interact with the original HeadsetControl and has no functionality by itself.

-A huge thank you to Sapd for doing all the heavy lifting and developing the command line tool HeadsetControl.
+I have to give a huge thank you to Sapd for doing all the heavy lifting and developing the command line tool HeadsetControl without which this project wouldn't be possible.

 **Disclaimer**:
 This program is in no way affiliated with Sapd or HeadsetControl.